PerhapsSomeone/pgcrypt/README.md

 # PGCrypt
-A tool written in Ruby to simplyify secure encryption.
+A tool written in Ruby to simplify secure encryption.